 There's more to it, but those are some of the most important sections.
 They greatly expand the control people have over their data and make it clear how companies are expected to behave going forward.
 It's not perfect--we doubt any privacy-related bill could be--but at least now some Americans have more agency over their info.

 The CCPA is technically restricted to Californian.
-But some organizations, such as Microsoft (opens in new tab) and Mozilla (opens in new tab), have already committed to applying the CCPA's restrictions to everyone else in the U.S. too.
+But some organizations, such as Microsoft and Mozilla, have already committed to applying the CCPA's restrictions to everyone else in the U.S. too.

 Not all companies are keen on the CCPA, though.
 Facebook, Google and others reportedly lobbied against (opens in new tab) the bill last year.
 The group wanted to have a say (opens in new tab) in federal privacy regulations--which have yet to arrive--but they reportedly said they wouldn't cooperate with those efforts unless the CCPA was nullified first.